-Unless early redemption occurs, the notes will be redeemed at their legal final maturity in October 2049, 36 months after the maturity of the longest-term loan in the pool.
+Unless early redemption occurs, the notes will be redeemed at their legal final maturity in June 2050, 48 months after the maturity of the longest-term loan in the pool.

-The amount of principal to be amortized at each payment date will be the difference between (i) the outstanding balance of the notes, and (ii) the outstanding balance of the non-defaulted loans.
+The amount of principal to be amortized at each payment date will be the difference between (i) the outstanding balance of the notes, and (ii) the amounts held in the issuer's account to amortize the notes during the lockout period and the outstanding balance of the non-defaulted loans.

-All the classes of notes will be paid sequentially, except for the class A1, A2, and A3 notes which will be paid pro rata if the arrears ratio is greater than 1.5%.
+Principal payments to the class A2 noteholders will start on Nov.
+20, 2008.
+During the lockout period, the amounts payable to the class A2 noteholders will be deposited in the treasury account.
+Any amounts held in this account and used to amortize the class A2 notes will be paid to noteholders in November 2008.
+All the classes of notes will be paid sequentially, except for the class A1 and A2 notes, which will be paid pro rata if the arrears ratio is greater than 1.5%.